thekidmellow/nba-quiz-game/README.md

 - **Victory Screen** for perfect scores

-- Resposive and accessible UI with keyboard focus styles
+- Responsive and accessible UI with keyboard focus styles

 - Image preloading with a loading screen